libmapper/libmapper/doc/integration_examples/Blender/Blender_and_libmapper.md

 # Blender + libmapper

 [Blender](https://www.blender.org/) is a free and open-source software tool for 3D computer graphics.
 Blender ships with built-in Python scripting capabilities which we will use to create a Blender-libmapper bridge in this tutorial.
-For more information about Python scripting in Blender refer to the [Python API Documentation](https://docs.blender.org/api/current/index.html#).
+For more information about Python scripting in Blender refer to the [Blender API Documentation](https://docs.blender.org/api/current/index.html#).

 ## Getting started